COMPANION PLANTING CHART | EPIC GUIDE TO INTER-PLANTING

 Of course, there was no companion planting chart back then.

-It wasn’t until I planted my first tomato plant and experienced the pain and frustration that comes along with all those pests gobbling up those majestic globes of juiciness.
+It wasn't until I planted my first tomato plants in my garden and experienced the pain and frustration that comes along with all those pests gobbling up those majestic globes of juiciness.

 Three Sister's Planting | Companion Planting Roots

-A perfect harmony of plants.
-These practices later led to other interplanting techniques that have been refined over the years such as crop rotation.
+A perfect harmony of plants in a simple garden.
+These practices later led to other inter-planting techniques that have been refined over the years such as crop rotation.

 The companion planting chart below has many of these examples.

 Companion planting is the act of inter-planting plants that can mutually benefit each other.
 This could mean that they help each other by soil nutrition, physical, or other pest reduction means.

 Pest management has become a bigger issue in today's commercial farming practices.
 However, companion planting on a smaller scale has been met with much success.